Detroit's Mayoral Race Is 'The Most Important In 50 Years' And It's Already Turning Into A Disaster

 But the paper laid into his qualifications:

-Napoleon’s projected $US30-million deficit in fiscal year 2012-13 mounted while he carried a staggering 41 appointees on the payroll making an average of $US84,000 a year, and while the sheriff insisted he could find only about $US2 million in savings.
+Napoleon’s projected $30-million deficit in fiscal year 2012-13 mounted while he carried a staggering 41 appointees on the payroll making an average of $84,000 a year, and while the sheriff insisted he could find only about $2 million in savings.

 “You don’t spend money you don’t have,” Napoleon said, when asked how he would balance the city’s budget.
 “That’s the simple answer.”